Cracks in walls: causes, monitoring and when to act

 Causes of cracks in walls

 Cracks in a building can have various causes, and identifying the source of the problem is essential for implementing appropriate repairs.
-Below are some common causes of cracks in buildings:
+Below are some of the most common causes of cracks in buildings:

 Shrink-swell of clay soils